Super-Protocol/docs/docs/developers/marketplace_GUI/confidentiality.md

 ## Check how it works

-Create a tunnels order using the [Marketplace GUI](/developers/marketplace/walkthrough) or [CLI](/developers/deployment_guides/tunnels).
+Create a tunnel order using the [Marketplace GUI](/developers/marketplace/walkthrough) or [CLI](/developers/deployment_guides/tunnels).
 Your order result will be a domain address.

 Go to the Instruments panel and select **Check Confidentiality**.